 Get a photo of the Great Ocean Road sign

-Built by returned soldiers after WW1 as a memorial to honour the men and women who died during the war, it’s now become a top tourist attraction on the great ocean road and seemingly a right of passage for those curious to drive this part of the world.
+The sign was built by returned soldiers from world war one as a memorial to honour the men and women who died during the war, it’s now become one of the most visited and photographed Great Ocean Road attractions.

 Where – 689/721 Great Ocean Rd, Eastern View VIC 3231